deco3500-2017/Team-Unfit/Wk12 Standup.md

 Andres:
 - Work on the functionality and design of notifications feature.
-- Changed overall color scheme of the prototype.
+- Changed overall colour scheme of the prototype.
 - Find a suitable font for all the text elements.
-- Standarized the overall design of the whole prototype.
+- Standardized the overall design of the whole prototype.

 Alvin:
 - Redesign the map due to the privacy problems
-- Create sample datas for the searh friends results
+- Create sample data for the search friend's results
 - Change the buttons that fit mobile application

 # Next Task:

 Nipun
-- Make more Chanllenges available.
+- Make more Challenges available.
-- Make posible challenge other people.
+- Make possible challenge other people.
 - Conduct more user testings and put this prototype in front of users.

 FeiSn